-This will also be required for existing registered domain names and the process will be triggered by applying any changes to the registered domain owner details, nameserver settings, transfer of a domain, or where a domain name has WHOIS data which is incomplete or appears to be inaccurate.
+This is also required for existing registered domain names and the process will be triggered when changing the domain owner details, nameserver settings, transferring the domain, or where a domain name has WHOIS data which is incomplete or appears to be inaccurate.

 You’ll know if you need to verify your domain as you will see an orange icon next to your domain, in your LCN.com account:

 We will send an email to the registered email address for any domains requiring validation.
 This email will contain a verification link that you will need to click in order to complete the process.